harvard-library/list_view/README.md

-# HOLLISLinks
+# ListView

 ## Description

-HOLLISLinks is a tool for creating and maintaining digital objects for serial items (such as journals or magazines) in bibliographic catalogs.
+ListView is a tool for creating and maintaining digital objects for serial items (such as journals or magazines) in bibliographic catalogs.
 It represents these items as a list of links, and has the capacity to fetch MODS metadata describing the item for display purposes.
 Records can be created in-tool, or imported via spreadsheets.

 ## System Requirements